DeepWaterIMR/ghl-gadget3/README.md

 1. Move to Gadget3.

     -   Done.
-The next step is to make the model to compile.
+The next step is to make the TMB model to compile.

 2. Include age data.